Rethinking Transfer Learning for Medical Image Classification: Experiments

-The density of mitotic cells undergoing division (i.e., mitotic figures) is known to be related to tumor proliferation and can be used for tumor prognosis~\cite{MIDOG2022}.
+\textbf{Mitotic cells classification} The density of mitotic cells undergoing division (i.e., mitotic figures) is known to be related to tumor proliferation and can be used for tumor prognosis~\citep{MIDOG2022}.
 Since cell division changes its morphology, we expect mid-level blob-like features to be the determinant here.
-For this experiment, we take the dataset from the mitotic domain generalization challenge (MIDOG2022)~\cite{MIDOG2022}.
-The challenge is about detection of mitotic figures, i.e., the training set consists of properly cropped $9501$ mitotic figures and $11051$ non-mitotic figures (see \cref{fig:examples} for sample figures), and the task is to localize mitotic figures on large pathological slices during the test.
-We modify the task into a binary MIC (positives are mitotic figures, and negatives are non-mitotic figures): we take their training set and further divide it into training, validation, and test sets, following the ratios discussed in \cref{sec:exp_setup}.
+We take the dataset from the mitotic domain generalization challenge (MIDOG2022)~\citep{MIDOG2022} which is about detection of mitotic figures, i.e., the training set consists of properly cropped $9501$ mitotic figures and $11051$ non-mitotic figures, and the task is to localize mitotic figures on large pathological slices during the test.
+We modify the task into a binary MIC (positives are mitotic figures, and negatives are non-mitotic figures).

-\cref{tab:mitotic_comparision_method} summarizes the results obtained by the various methods.
+\cref{tab:combined} (top row) summarizes the results.
 We observe that: \textbf{(1)} Our TTL-2 and TTL-1 beat all other TL methods, and also yield the most compact and inference-efficient models; \textbf{(2)} Both TTL-1/2 and TF find the best cutoffs at the transition of block3 and block4, implying that high-level features are possibly unnecessary and can even be hurtful for this task and confirming our tuition that mid-level visual features are likely be crucial for decision; \textbf{(3)} Of all methods, LWFT with block-wise search performs the worst; even after layer-wise search, its AUROC only matches that of the baseline FTL.
-The inferior performance of LWFT implies that only fine-tuning the top layers is not sufficient for this task, consistent with our observation in (2).
+The inferior performance of LWFT implies that only fine-tuning the top layers is not sufficient for this task.